 - Store your bicycle over the summer

 - Students leaving the Davis area for the summer may store their bicycles in a safe, secure, and weather-safe storage unit managed by Transportation Services.
-Transportation Services does not take reservations for summer storage space, all storage is available on a first-come, first-served basis, and only the first 250 bicycles will be accepted for storage.
+Transportation Services is offering appointments to insure safety for all, appointments for storage are available on a first-come, first-served basis, and only the until capacity is met.

 Students leaving Davis for the summer may not leave bikes just anywhere on campus, including the residence hall bike lots.
 Bicycles left unattended over the summer are vulnerable to theft and vandalism.
 Bicycles left elsewhere will be impounded and their owners charged for storage and any associated fines.
 Owners of bicycles left in any student housing area may be assessed a fee by the Student Housing Office in addition to any other storage fees.

 - Drop off: Bicycles can be left with the Bicycle Program starting on Tuesday, June 1, 2021, we'll accept appointments until Friday, June 18, 2021 (or capacity is met, whichever comes first).
 Make an appointment by emailing email@example.com or calling the Bicycle Program 530-752-2453.